robertklep/my-esphome-components/components/delta_solivia/README.md

         name: 'Inverter#2 Solar Input Power'
 ```

+There's also a full example YAML file [here](esphome-example-configuration.yaml).

 #### With or without gateway

 If you have a Solivia gateway, you need to set the `has_gateway` to `true`.
 It will let the component leave requesting updates to the gateway, to prevent having two primaries active on the bus.